 - Atlantic Hotel in Tenby.
 A bit pricier option in Tenby, the Atlantic Hotel offers you sea view rooms and indoor pool facilities.
 If you stay here when walking the coastal path, it might feel more like a holiday.

 - Llys Meddyg in Newport.
-Old farmhouse converted to boutique style hotel with a number of rooms, all decorated in Wales style furniture and fabrics.
+Old farmhouse converted to a boutique-style hotel with a number of rooms, all decorated in Wales-style furniture and fabrics.
 It looks lovely and snug.
 It was slightly over my daily budget, otherwise, I’d happily sleep here.

 - Best Western Lampey Court Hotel and Spa.
 Oh, this was a tough one.
 I absolutely fell in love with this hotel.
 Luxury hotel and spa, but still somewhat affordable for a night.
 I figured it would be the perfect stay for a mid-walking holiday retreat and pampering.
 In the end, the price and location made me decide to book a more affordable option.

 - Roch Castle in Roch.
 A bit off the Pembrokeshire Coastal Path but might be very much worth it as you get to sleep in an actual castle.
 Princess for one day, the Roch Castle has royally sized suites for you to stay in!

 - Twyr y Felin in St. Davids.
 Old windmill turned into a contemporary art hotel.
 Big rooms with sultan-sized beds (there is no way to describe how big those beds are).
 This hotel is truly one of kind.
 So is the price but it does give you something really special.

 B&B’s or Bed and Breakfast are perfect for your walking needs.
 A local touch to your accommodation, usually in the smaller villages on the trail AND breakfast is always included (duh!).
 I’m looking very much forward to those Wales Breakfasts!